 Snapshot Tasks

 Snapshot tasks are a crucial part of Gluesync’s data synchronization, enabling you to migrate or initialize large datasets efficiently.
-This chapter explains how to maximize snapshot performance by choosing between INSERT and UPSERT operations and leveraging the new snapshot writing concurrency feature introduced in v2.0.10.
+This chapter explains how to maximize snapshot performance by choosing between INSERT and UPSERT operations, tuning snapshot writing concurrency, and using logical partitioning on large source tables.

 Overview